bill742/nextjs-boilerplate/README.md

-# nextjs-boilerplate
+# NextJS Project Boilerplate

-A boilerplate for creating front-end projects with NextJS, TypeScript, and Tailwind.
+A boilerplate I use for creating my personal projects using NextJS, TypeScript, and Tailwind.
 Includes built-in linting and formatting with ESLint and Prettier.